LinguaPhylo/LPhyBeastTest/README.md

 3. `rm *.txt`, this cleans previous output.

-4. `sbatch install-pkgs.sl`, which installs all beast2 packages.
+4. `sbatch install-pkgs.sl`, which installs all beast2 or lphy packages, and creates XMLs.

 5. `vi install-pkgs.txt`, after the job is done.

-### Create XMLs and run
+### Run XMLs and analyse log